ESRI File Geodatabase (FileGDB)

 - GEOMETRY_NAME: Set name of geometry column in new layer.
 Defaults to "SHAPE".

-- OID_NAME: Name of the OID column to create.
+- FID: Name of the OID column to create.
 Defaults to "OBJECTID".
+Note: option was called OID_NAME in releases before GDAL 2

 - XYTOLERANCE, ZTOLERANCE: These parameters control the snapping tolerance used for advanced ArcGIS features like network and topology rules.
 They won't effect any OGR operations, but they will by used by ArcGIS.
 The units of the parameters are the units of the coordinate reference system.